GalenBusch/Job-Description-Document-Similarity-NLP-word-vectors-/README.md

 ## Getting Started

 This model can be fed any data in .csv format.
-Select your .csv file to import, and simply each cell.
+Select your .csv file to import, and simply run each cell.

 ### Prerequisites